 What Are The Most Common Types of Brain Injuries?

-- Concussion: A well-known type of TBI, is a “concussion” injury.
-It is a closed head injury that is the result of an impact or blow to the head that affects how the brain functions typically.
+- Concussion: This is a closed-head injury caused by an impact or blow to the head that affects how the brain normally functions.
 A concussion can be recovered from quickly or may take days or weeks for the individual to return to normal.
-An individual that sustains a concussion may experience difficulty with thinking, concentrating, headaches, nausea and/or vomiting, changes in their normal mood, and changes to their normal sleep habits.
+An individual that sustains a concussion may experience difficulty with thinking or concentrating, headaches, nausea, changes in their normal mood, and changes to their normal sleep habits.

 - Contusion: A brain bruise from direct impact.
 Large contusions, often require surgery, especially when there is brain swelling.